 - An understanding of business in today’s market place along with all of its facets.

 MAV’s chairperson Ian Swanston said; “I am encouraged by Carl Montlake’s project “Road Map for Business Development” and Carl’s positive ability to engage with those who have come through the criminal justice system.
 Mothers Against Violence are committed to supporting Carl’s project.
-MAV are also keen to see the programme reach more people in prison, in youth offending institutes and the rehabilitation services.
-In addition to this we feel it should benefit those in the inner city communities who need support in developing their business ideas.
-Carl Montlake has been welcomed onto the MAV team, with his knowledge of business development and the criminal justice system, alongside MAV’s expertise in community engagement we believe this will be a good combination to ensuring the projects growth and success.
+MAV is also keen to see the programme reach more people in prison, in youth offending institutes and the rehabilitation services.
+In addition to this, we feel it should benefit those in the inner city communities who need support in developing their business ideas.
+Carl Montlake has been welcomed onto the MAV team, with his knowledge of business development and the criminal justice system, alongside MAV’s expertise in community engagement we believe this will be a good combination to ensuring the growth and success of the project.

 Mr Ian C Swanston BSc (Hons) MAV Chairperson & ACCESS Project Lead.